A characterisation of higher torsion classes: Acknowledgements

 \section{Acknowledgements}

 This project was started while the authors participated in the Junior Trimester Program ``New Trends in Representation Theory'' at the Hausdorff Research Institute for Mathematics in Bonn.
 We thank the Institute for their hospitality and inspiring working conditions.

-We also thank J. Asadollahi, P. J\o rgensen and S. Schroll for allowing HT to share the ideas of \cite{AJST} even before the first draft of that paper was finished.
+We are grateful to J.\ Asadollahi, P.\ J\o rgensen and S.\ Schroll for allowing HT to share the ideas of \cite{AJST} even before the first draft of that paper was finished.
 Without their generosity, this project would not have started.
+We thank S.\ Land for help with coding optimization.
+We would also like to thank the anonymous referee for their careful reading and helpful comments.

 JA was supported by the Max Planck Institute of Mathematics, and a DNRF Chair from the Danish National Research Foundation (grant no. DNRF156).
 JA, KMJ and SK would like to thank the Centre for Advanced Study in Oslo, where parts of this work was done.